 - Dynamic Management of Widely Distributed and Networked Data.
 Our software is specifically designed to optimize management of data on tiered storage and widely distributed data environments, including SAN and NAS.
 Our architecture enables the creation of policies that automate the movement of data based on business goals for availability, recoverability and disaster tolerance.
 User-defined policies determine the storage media on which data should reside based on its assigned value. - Single Platform Suite of Applications Built upon a Common Technology Engine.
 All of our software applications share common components of our underlying software code, which drives significant cost savings versus the point products or loosely integrated solutions offered by our competitors.
-In addition, we believe that each of the individual data management applications in our suite of software applications delivers performance, functionality and total cost of ownership benefits.
+In addition, we believe that each of the individual data management applications in our suite of software applications delivers superior performance, functionality and total cost of ownership benefits.
 These solutions can be delivered to our customers either as part of our unified suite or as stand-alone applications.
 We also believe that our architecture will allow us to more rapidly introduce new applications that will enable us to expand beyond our current addressable market. - Global Scalability and Seamless Centralized Data Management.
 Our software is highly scalable, enabling our customers to keep pace with the growth of data and technologies deployed in their enterprises.
 We use the same underlying software architecture for large global enterprise, small and medium sized business and government agency deployments.
 We offer a centralized, browser-based management console from which policies automatically move data according to users' needs for data access, availability and cost objectives.
-With Simpana, our customers can automate the discovery, management and monitoring of enterprise-wide storage resources and applications. - State-of-the-Art Customer Support Services.
+With Simpana, our customers can automate the discovery, management and monitoring of enterprise-wide storage resources and applications. - Global Deduplication.
+Our software brings a global approach to deduplication by integrating and embedding deduplication throughout a customer's data infrastructure: from clients to disk to tape, across all data types, sources and platforms, and across all backup and archive data sets and storage tiers, including VMware and Microsoft Hyper-V virtualized environments.
+Our unique and flexible data management architecture ensures that deduplication capabilities scale with an organizations enterprise data growth with minimal footprint. - State-of-the-Art Customer Support Services.
 We offer 24/7 global technical support.
 Our support operations center at our Oceanport, New Jersey headquarters is complemented by local support resources, including centers in Europe, Australia, India and China.
 Our worldwide customer support organization provides comprehensive local and remote customer care to effectively address issues in today's complex storage networking infrastructures.
 Our customer support process includes the expertise of product development, field and customer support engineers.
 In addition, we incorporate into our software many self-diagnostic and troubleshooting capabilities and provide automated web-based support capabilities to our customers.
-Furthermore, we have implemented a voice-over-IP telephony system to tie our worldwide support centers together with an integrated call center messaging and trouble ticket management system. - Superior Professional Services.
+Furthermore, we have implemented a voice-over-IP telephony system to tie our worldwide support centers together with an integrated call center messaging and trouble ticket management system.

+- Superior Professional Services.
 We are committed to providing high-value, superior professional services to our customers.
 Our Global Professional Services group provides complete business solutions that complement our software sales and improve the overall user experience.
 Our end-to-end services include assessment and design, implementation, post-deployment and training services.
-These services help our customers improve the protection, disaster recovery, availability, security and regulatory compliance of their global data assets while minimizing the overall cost and complexity of their data infrastructures.

-Lower Total Cost of Ownership.
+These services help our customers improve the protection, disaster recovery, availability, security and regulatory compliance of their global data assets while minimizing the overall cost and complexity of their data infrastructures. - Lower Total Cost of Ownership.
 Our software solutions built on our common architecture enable our customers to realize compelling total cost of ownership benefits, including reduced capital costs, operating expenses and support costs.